satomm1/Robot/Jetson/README.md

     }
     ```

-    > [!IMPORTANT]
-    > Be sure to replace the placeholdes with your own WiFi SSD and password
+    **IMPORTANT**: Be sure to replace the placeholders with your own WiFi SSD and password

     Restart wpa_supplicant: